blackstorm/markdownbrain/README.md

 **MarkdownBrain is a complete self-hosted solution for publishing [Obsidian](https://obsidian.md/) notes as websites.**

-Built with `Clojure` and `HTMX`, it supports multiple vault publishing, automatic incremental sync, link parsing, and backlink display—designed to deliver a seamless publishing experience for digital gardens, blogs, documentation, and tutorial sites.
+It supports multiple vaults, automatic incremental sync, link parsing, and backlink display—designed to deliver a seamless publishing experience for digital gardens, blogs, documentation, and tutorial sites.

+Built with `Clojure` and `HTMX` for a simple, fast, and maintainable architecture.

 ## Why MarkdownBrain

-- **Truly self-hosted** — No third-party platform dependencies; you own your data
+- **Truly self-hosted** — No SaaS or third-party platform dependencies; you own your data
 - **Obsidian-native** — Full support for internal links, backlinks, and wiki-style references
 - **Developer-friendly** — Flexible integration with local storage or S3-compatible backends
 - **One-click publishing** — Sync your existing vault to a live site in seconds